Working Outside of Michigan

 Roles and Responsibilities

-Employees who will work remotely are responsible for:
+Employees and unit staff are responsible for:

-Unit staff is responsible for ensuring compliance with the work agreement expectations, applicable laws, policies, and procedures.
 Out-of-state remote work arrangements may involve increased costs to departments.

 For employees who are not "United States workers," e.g., employees in H-1B, TN, E-3, or J-1 status, call the International Center at (734)-764-9310 to discuss immigration compliance.